 Yes.
 Michigan State University online master's degree students may be able to receive assistance through student loans, military discounts, veterans’ benefits and employer tuition assistance.
 See more information on financial aid.

 You may interact with program faculty and classmates through virtual office hours, faculty-monitored chat rooms, discussion boards and email.
 These technologies ensure an engaging and rewarding educational experience.
 This format is an excellent way to meet, collaborate and network with professionals from across the nation and around the world.
 In fact, many students will find that they are actually learning, participating and enjoying themselves more in this online program than they ever did in a traditional classroom.
-With dynamic features such as online chat rooms, streaming video, message boards and email, you’ll enjoy rich, real-time interactions.
+With dynamic features such as online chat rooms, streaming video, message boards and email, you’ll enjoy rich, real-time interactions On-site visits required in the MS in Supply Chain Management provide face-to-face networking opportunities as you work alongside classmates and faculty.

 Yes – course lengths are five weeks, offering ultimate flexibility for professionals like you.